5G Home Broadband deals

 How is 5G home broadband installed and by whom?

 The beauty of 5G home broadband is that you don’t need an engineer to visit, or any form of intensive installation for that matter.
-Once you’ve signed up for a 5G home broadband package, you’ll receive a 5G home router through the post, along with instructions on how to install it.
+Once you’ve signed up for a 5G home broadband package, you’ll receive a 5G home broadband router through the post, along with instructions on how to install it.

 It’s as easy as plugging in a new Wi-Fi router.
 One small additional step is to slot a SIM card in to said router, much like you do when you get a new smartphone.
+But in some cases this will even come pre-installed.

 Do I pay any setup fees for 5G home broadband?

 Fees vary when signing up for 5G home broadband, but it works a lot like a mobile phone contract.
-You pay a one-off initial setup fee (or in some cases get the device for free), then a rolling monthly fee over generally 12, 18 or 24 months.
+You pay a one-off initial setup fee (or in some cases get the device for free), then a monthly fee over generally 1, 12, 18 or 24 months.

 phone image